By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 The autocomplete mechanism behaves similarly for arguments, except the argument set of keywords will be used.

-Furthermore, AutocompleteTextField#setAutocompleteText(String searchResult)
+Furthermore, AutocompleteTextField#setAutocompleteText(String searchResult) will cause

 the input text to be changed to the text before the space concatenated with a space and the search result